| 2002 |

 | 2019 |

-Crystal structures of Ric-8A (apo and in complex with Gα C-terminal fragment) reveal an armadillo-fold core domain and a flexible C-terminal tail; the Gα C-terminus binds a conserved concave surface of the armadillo domain; the Ric-8A C-terminal tail is critical for stability and GEF function; crosslinking-MS and MD simulations suggest the C-terminal tail helps organize the GTP-binding site of Gα. |
+Crystal structure of Ric-8A reveals two principal domains: an armadillo-fold core and a flexible C-terminal tail; the Gα C-terminus binds to a highly-conserved patch on the concave surface of the armadillo domain; crosslinking mass spectrometry and MD simulations indicate the C-terminal tail helps organize the GTP-binding site of Gα; the C-terminal tail is critical for Ric-8A stability and function. |

 Nature communications |